What to know about travelling to Thailand from Australia during COVID-19

 Do I need proof I've had a vaccine to travel?For the moment, Australians do not need proof of a vaccine to travel to Thailand.

-However, as of 1 July 2021, Phuket intends to open up its borders to the world and will require Australians to be vaccinated against COVID-19 in order to enter without the need to quarantine.
+However, as of 1 July 2021, Phuket is open to the world and will require Australians to be vaccinated against COVID-19 in order to enter without the need to quarantine.

-It is unclear as to whether Australian travellers entering Phuket after 1 July can travel quarantine-free to other areas of Thailand - this page will be updated as soon as more information is available.
+Australian travellers entering Phuket after 1 July are not able to travel quarantine-free to other areas of Thailand.

 Once vaccines become more prevalent they could replace the need for Aussies to enter quarantine when they arrive in Thailand.